 Prince-Lund Engineering, PLC is a designer and engineer of successful land developments.
 I would like to talk to you, on me, about your development plan.
 Call me, Rick Prince, at (888) 418-2695 and see if Prince-Lund is a good fit for you.
 I think you’ll be glad you did.

-Send Rick Prince, owner and Engineering Principal, a message (This link takes you to the email contact form) or simply call for discussion and answers.
+Send us a message (This link takes you to the email contact form).
 We’re inclusive, not exclusive.
 That means engineering is done in a way that’s easy, understandable and productive.
 You’ll enjoy what you can build with Prince-Lund Engineering, PLC.